Most popular owners questions

 Get answers to questions commonly asked by Volkswagen owners.

 Not every Volkswagen comes with these as standard.
 For example, we don’t include them with our low-emission vehicles.
 This is to decrease weight and ensure they are exempt from the road tax.
-If you require a first aid kit or warning triangle, take a look at our safety kits here.
+If you require a first aid kit or warning triangle, speak to your local retailer.

 A chassis number or Vehicle Identification Number (VIN), is a 17-character code found on the bottom corner of your windscreen on the passenger’s side.
 It can also be found on your V5 certificate.
 For vehicles built before 1982, these may have a ten-digit or less VIN number.
 We do not hold records for these in the UK however you can contact the Wolfsburg Museum on +0049 5361 8486 171 for information.

 We use and recommended Isofix child seat fittings.
 An Isofix child seat fixes directly and securely into your Volkswagen.
 It’s quick, simple and doesn’t require seat belts to secure the base.
-The full range of Isofix child seats is available to browse here.
+Speak to your local retailer if you need an Isofix child seat.

 If your car is equipped with front passenger airbag deactivation, the switch is normally located in the passenger glovebox.